Chapter 3: How Do Projects Work? Project Success

 - Initiatives to improve the existing value streams

-- Initiatives to eliminate obsolete value streams
+- Initiatives to eliminate or phase out obsolete value streams

 - Emergency response initiatives to preserve or restore the value stream system